On the complexity of the free space of a translating box in R^3: The case of a cubical robot

 Suppose at least one contact is a face contact.
 Say $f_1$ is a face of $B$.
 Then $f_2$, $f_3$ cannot both be edges of $B$, because then either they would be parallel, or else one of them would belong to $f_1$ or to the face opposite $f_1$.
 Thus, one of $f_2$, $f_3$, say $f_2$, must be a vertex of $B$, while $f_3$ must be either another vertex of $B$ or an edge perpendicular to $f_1$.
 For each such choice of $f_1$, $f_2$, $f_3$, there are $O(n)$ choices of $g_1$.
 Given a choice of $g_1$, consider the parametric plane $P_{O_1}$.
 The segments $\sigma_{O_1,O_2}$, over all choices of $g_2$, form a family of segments that do not intersect one another.
-Hence, we proceed as in Section \ref{subsec_square_edgePP}, invoking Lemma \ref{lem_seg_one_noint}.
+Hence, we proceed as in Section \ref{subsec_counting}, invoking Lemma \ref{lem_env} (Case 3).
 There are $O(n)$ triple contacts for each choice of $g_1$, and hence a total of $O(n^2)$ contacts involving our choice of $f_1$, $f_2$, $f_3$.

 Now suppose no contact is a face contact.
 At least one contact, say $O_1$, must be an edge contact.
 Hence, let $f_1$ be an edge of $B$.
 Each of $f_2$, $f_3$ must be an edge or a vertex of $B$, and no two of $f_1$, $f_2$, $f_3$ can be parallel edges.
+If one of $f_2$, $f_3$ is a vertex of $B$, then Lemma \ref{lem_env} (Case 3) applies again, and we again get a bound of $O(n^2)$.

-Unless $f_1$, $f_2$, $f_3$ are three mutually nonparallel edges, one of $f_2$, $f_3$ must be a vertex of $B$.
-Then Lemma \ref{lem_seg_one_noint} applies again, and we again get a bound of $O(n^2)$.
+Now suppose $f_1$, $f_2$, $f_3$ are three mutually nonparallel edges of $B$.
+For each $f_i$, let $h_{i,1}$, $h_{i,2}$ be the two faces of $B$ that are perpendicular to $f_i$.
+If at least one $f_i$ satisfies the property that the other two edges $f_j$, $f_k$ belong to different faces $h_{i,1}$, $h_{i,2}$, then in the parametric plane $P_{O_i}$ we are looking at intersections between an upper envelope and a lower envelope, so Lemma \ref{lem_env} (Case 2) applies, and we get once again a bound of $O(n^2)$.

-Hence, the only case not bounded by $O(n^2)$ is when $f_1$, $f_2$, $f_3$ are three mutually nonparallel edges of $B$.
-For such a case, the bound of $O(n^2\alpha(n))$ of \cite{HY} is still the best bound known.
-This concludes the proof of Theorem \ref{thm_box_wo_one_case}.
+The only remaining case is where $f_1$, $f_2$, $f_3$ are three edges incident to the same vertex of $B$.
+Fix an obstacle edge $g_1$.
+In the parametric plane $P_{O_1}$, every segment $\sigma_{O_1,O_2}$ has slope smaller than some slope $m=m_{g_1}$, while every segment $\sigma_{O_1,O_3}$ has slope larger than $m$.
+Hence, Lemma \ref{lem_env} (Case 4) applies, and we again get a bound of $O(n)$ triple contacts for our choice of $g_1$, or $O(n^2)$ contacts in total.